vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/new-folder/README.md

-# Gender Classification from Images using Convolutional Neural Networks (CNN)
+# PIXEL PERSONA: Gender Classification from Images using Convolutional Neural Networks (CNN)

 ## Table of Contents